Skekdog/Commander/README.md

 ![Commander](./Assets/CommanderWide.png)

-A Roblox Studio plugin, providing a simple multi-line command bar, with support for undo and saving presets.
+A Roblox Studio plugin, providing a simple multi-line command bar, with support for undo, saving presets and syntax highlighting.
-Also supports syntax highlighting.

 Includes code from [boatbomber/Highlighter](https://github.com/boatbomber/Highlighter), with modifications to fix cases of ghost lines.

-Unfortunately, Commander is not available on the Creator Store as it has been moderated and multiple appeals have been denied.
+Available on the Creator Store [here](https://create.roblox.com/store/asset/18845843214).

+Free forever.